The Pros and Cons of Self-publishing

 CON – Not getting an advance

 This is often the most attractive feature of being with a publisher.
-They may give you an upfront advance, which may be substantial, although these are getting rarer.
+They may give you an upfront advance, which may be substantial, although these are now rare.
 An advance is a loan the publisher forwards to you for writing your book.
 For each sale they make, they reduce the amount advanced by your royalty.
 When the advance reduces to zero, you then get paid your royalty share per sale.
 Unlike a loan though, if not enough sales happen to reduce the advance to zero, you don’t have to pay the rest back.

 PRO – It’s to your timescale

 You have the choice WHEN your book is published.
 If you want to take a break for a month (or a year!) then you can.
 A publisher will give you a deadline and you better meet it unless you want to suffer penalties on your royalties, or be dropped altogether and have to return the advance.
 Deadlines can be tighter than you’d like, and create considerable stress.

 CON – You’ll make fewer sales

 Books one, two and likely three, will sell in 10’s then 100’s, depending on your marketing skills and time spent.
 Publishers will move more (remember you’ll only get a small royalty per sale, though).

 PRO – You don’t have to ‘get accepted’